 There are a few different brands of beads as well as soft and hard plastic and glass beads that anglers can use.

-For many years 3 and 4-inch plastic worms have been my secret hot bait for steelhead and trout, but they are also one of my best baits for salmon fishing in rivers and I use them all the time.
+For many years, three and 4-inch plastic worms have been my secret hot bait for steelhead and trout, but worms are also one of my best baits for salmon fishing in rivers and I use them all the time.
 In fact, many of my buddies and guides swear that beads are often their top bait for salmon.